-People who share their lives with bigger breeds like a Maine Coon cat should understand the need for toys for large cats.
-Big cats must continue to be active in their adult life to guard against health issues and obesity, so it's important to find the right toys that will encourge them to play.
+People who share their lives with bigger breeds like a Maine Coon cat know toys for large cats need to be durable and mentally stimulating.
+Big cats must continue to be active in their adult life to guard against health issues and obesity, so it's important to find the right toys that will encourage them to play.

 Cats Need Stimulation and Exercise

 All cats need a certain amount of activity to keep them physically fit and mentally stimulated, and providing them with toys can definitely encourage them to be more active.
 Finding the right toys for large cats can sometimes present more of a challenge.
 You need a toy that's sized appropriately for your pet, and it has to be able to stand up to a little rougher play.
 No cat toy lasts forever, but most cat owners would like to see the money spent on cat toys stretch just a little farther.

 A Variety of Toys for Large Cats